loewexy/pdns-manager-website/content/documentation/api.md

 ## API

-PDNS Manager features a powerful API which enables you to update records pragmatically whilst also providing some helper functions.
+PDNS Manager features a powerful API which enables you to update records pragmatically whilst providing some helper functions at the same time.

-This can be used for example to achieve a Dynamic DNS service
+This can be used for example to achieve a Dynamic DNS service.

 ### Update via GET request

 The most simple API is to update a record via a simple GET request.
-Therefore you must create the record you with to update.
+Therefore you must create the record you wish to update.

 The next step is to enable remote access for that record.
-Therefore click on the "share" symbol, the last icon in the record row.
+Therefore, click on the "share" symbol, which is the last icon in the record row.

-Then click on add password.
+Then click on *Add password*.
 Enter a description for that API access and supply a password.
 Repeat the password and confirm it with *Add*.

 ![Screenshot](img/api.md/screenshot_1.png)

-Remember the ID of your new remote access you need it in the api call.
+Remember the ID of your new remote access as you will need it in the API call.

-Now everything is configured to update the record remotely, to do that make a request to:
+Now everything is configured to update the record remotely.
+To do so, make a request to:

 ```markdown
 https://dns.example.com/api/remote.php?domain=<domain>&id=<id>&password=<pass>&content=<content>
 ```

-Where:
+With:

-* &lt;domain&gt;: is the complete name of your record
+* &lt;domain&gt;: beeing the complete name of your record
-* &lt;id&gt;: is the remote access id which you remember from above
+* &lt;id&gt;: beeing the remote access id which you needed to remember from above
-* &lt;pass&gt;: is the password you added
+* &lt;pass&gt;: beeing the password you added
-* &lt;content&gt;: is the new content of your record
+* &lt;content&gt;: beeing the new content of your record

 ### Post API with signature

-PDNS Manager also has a API which uses asymmetric cryptography as authentication method.
+PDNS Manager also has an API which uses asymmetric cryptography as authentication method.
 This API is used via HTTP POST requests.

 A client for that API implemented in a simple bash script is available.